 - Put your settlement agreement in writing.
 Once you reach an agreement with the insurance company, the agreement should be put into writing.
 The settlement agreement should contain all important terms of the agreement, be signed by you and the insurance company, and should be reviewed by your attorney before you sign it.

 Were you or a loved one injured in a car accident caused by another driver?
-The experienced Augusta car accident lawyers of Christopher J. Hudson, LLC, is here to help you obtain the compensation you deserve.
+The experienced Augusta car accident lawyers of Chris Hudson & Associates is here to help you obtain the compensation you deserve.
 Contact us online or call us directly at 888.795.6261 to schedule your free case review.